kennethy/rust-lang/ch8.common-collections/README.md

 ## 8.1.
 Vectors

-The type we will be storing in the vector needs to annotated if it starst out empty.
+The type we will be storing in the vector needs to annotated if it starts out empty.

 Like any other `struct`, a vector is freed when it goes out of scope.
 All of its contents are also dropped.